Contemplating electromagnetic phenomena in lived experience through somatic meditation: Method

 \subsection{Contemplative practices in higher education}

-Contemplative practices, which hold a central place in many spiritual and philosophical traditions, are characterized by a deep, introspective exploration of one's personal experience in the present moment.
-Such practices take a wide variety of forms, including meditation, mindfulness, t'ai chi ch'uan, yoga, and the contemplative arts.
-Over the last several decades, empirical studies within the emerging field of contemplative sciences have shown that contemplative practices---meditation in particular---can have substantial benefits in secular contexts.
-In clinical psychology and medicine, for instance, mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT) have had positive psychological and physiological effects on patients suffering from anxiety, depression, and post-traumatic stress disorder, as well as a range of chronic stress-related and pain-related conditions \cite{Kabat-Zinn2006,Bohlmeijer2010,Hayes2011,Buchholz2015}.
-The benefits of meditation have also been explored in diverse contexts such as sports \cite{Rooks2017}, the workplace \cite{Slemp2019}, and the criminal justice system \cite{Ferszt2015,Yoon2017}.
+Contemplative practices, which hold a central place in many spiritual and philosophical traditions, are characterized by an introspective exploration of one's personal experience in the present moment.
+Such practices take a wide variety of forms, including, but certainly not limited to, meditation and prayer, ceremony and ritual, vigil and pilgrimage, yoga and t'ai chi ch'uan.
+Over the last several decades, studies within the emerging field of contemplative sciences have shown that contemplative practices---meditation in particular---can have substantial benefits in secular contexts.
+In clinical psychology and medicine, for instance, mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT) have had positive psychological and physiological effects on patients suffering from anxiety, depression, post-traumatic stress disorder, and various other chronic conditions \cite{Kabat-Zinn2006,Bohlmeijer2010,Hayes2011,Buchholz2015}.
+The benefits of meditation have also been explored extensively in contexts such as sports \cite{Rooks2017}, the workplace \cite{Slemp2019}, and the criminal justice system \cite{Ferszt2015,Yoon2017}.

-Meanwhile, contemplative practices are increasingly integrated alongside traditional pedagogical activities in educational institutions.
-In higher education specifically, meditation has successfully improved the social, emotional, and cognitive health of both students and teachers \cite{Shapiro2008,Morrison2014,Short2015}.
-Contemplative practices have also helped support learning, creativity, and the discovery of personal meaning in course material \cite{Palmer2010,Zajonc2013}.
-With the support of professional organizations, national and international conferences, and peer-reviewed publications, contemplative practices have been implemented in courses in the humanities, the social sciences, and the natural sciences \cite{Hart2004,Bush2011,Barbezat2014}, including biology \cite{Haskell2012,Haskell2017}, chemistry \cite{Francl2016}, earth science \cite{Schneiderman2013}, environmental science \cite{Wapner2016,Wamsler2018}, mathematics \cite{Wolcott2013,Morgan2018}, and physics \cite{Zajonc2010,Krusberg2018}.
+Contemplative practices have also been integrated alongside traditional pedagogical activities in educational institutions.
+In higher education, meditation has been shown to improve the social, emotional, and cognitive health of both students and teachers \cite{Shapiro2008,Morrison2014,Short2015}, and to support learning, creativity, and the discovery of personal meaning in course material \cite{Palmer2010,Zajonc2013}.
+Contemplative practices have now been implemented in courses in the humanities, the social sciences, and the natural sciences \cite{Hart2004,Bush2011,Barbezat2014}, including biology \cite{Haskell2012,Haskell2017}, chemistry \cite{Francl2016}, earth science \cite{Schneiderman2013}, environmental science \cite{Wapner2016,Wamsler2018}, mathematics \cite{Wolcott2013,Morgan2018}, and physics \cite{Zajonc2010,Krusberg2018}.